How to Hire International Employees

 Option 3: Hire with an EOR in a foreign country

 An EOR (or Employer of Record), is a way to quickly hire employees abroad without needing to open a local office in that country.
 Here’s how this model works:

 A representative from the Employer of Record will hire your employee in the new location and handle all payroll, tax, contract, benefits, and employment issues.
 For example a US company using an EOR service in India won’t need to worry about any regulatory changes in health insurance, because the EOR outsourcing service would make all the necessary updates and ensure compliance.

 While the EOR makes sure you remain compliant with local laws and employs the employee on paper, you would manage the employee as you would with any local team member.

 Your company would control the employee’s day-to-day responsibilities, while the EOR manages their payroll and taxes.
-Not only does this ensure you’re following all local laws, but it also helps you hire talent faster, and save money, as an EOR is less expensive than opening an international office.
+Not only does this ensure you’re following all local laws, but it also helps you hire talent faster, and save money, as an EOR is less expensive than opening a foreign subsidiary.

 Option 4: Hire an independent contractor

 Just as with an EOR, hiring an independent contractor can help you save resources.
 An independent contractor is self-employed, hired to provide specific services.
 Unlike with a regular employee, independent contractors aren’t entitled to:

 With independent contractors, you’ll gain access to a wider pool of talent, but you also won’t have control over how the work gets done, and their specific working schedule and availability.
 You may also face worker misclassification, where laws vary from country to country.
 In Japan for instance, businesses cannot control or even guide independent contractors, or the government may classify the relationship as employee-employer.